‘How do you organize your class binders?’ -Amanda

+If you are looking for ways to organize your class binders, I can definitely help with that!
 It’s no secret that I’m a big fan of opting for class folders over binders.
 But what if a folder just isn’t practical for your class?
 Or what if you get really annoyed by the bent up corners and you just can’t take it anymore?

-If you’re the kind of person who prefers to use binders, this post is for you!
+So, if you’re the kind of person who prefers to use binders, this post is for you!

 Label your binders for quick access

 Follow the same format in each binder

-Make up a consistent system and use it in each binder.
+Another great way to organize your class binders is to make up a consistent system and use it in each binder.
 What I mean by this is, plan the “layout” of your binders and use the same format in each one.
 Here’s an example:

 - Front Pocket: Upcoming Assignments

 - Back Pocket: Graded Assignments

 - Back Cover: Class Grad Sheet

 Pull out the 3 things you’ll need/use the most over the semester and put them in these easy-to-access locations!
 In the photo below, I used the first page of my binder as an “actionable steps” list.
 Just use whatever you need and whatever works best for you!

 Get a sheet protector

 Don’t be afraid to rework your syllabus

 The amount of tabbed notebook dividers I find all over my house is ridiculous.
 I usually just get the ones that have 5 dividers, but you can use more or less depending on your needs!
 Here are the categories I usually use:

-Class Information- Hole punch and save the original syllabus
+- Class Information- Hole punch and save the original syllabus

-Handouts- Any handouts your professor gives you, newest on top
+- Handouts- Any handouts your professor gives you, newest on top

-Notes- Neatly rewritten notes from class, newest on top
+- Notes- Neatly rewritten notes from class, newest on top

-Graded Assignments- Papers/tests that have been graded & returned, newest on top
+- Graded Assignments- Papers/tests that have been graded & returned, newest on top

-Blank Paper- If you’re not bringing a separate notebook, bring blank notebook paper 🙂
+- Blank Paper- If you’re not bringing a separate notebook, bring blank notebook paper 🙂

-Binders are a great way to stay organized throughout the semester!
+So, inders are a great way to stay organized throughout the semester!
 They are a little bulkier and a little more awkward to deal with in class (all that snapping!), but if that doesn’t bother you, then bind away! 🙂

-How do you organize your class binders or folders?!
+So, how do you organize your class binders or folders?!